showdownjs/showdown/blog/annoucement-showdown-2.0.md

 This means **Showdown 1.x will now enter maintenance mode, that is, no new features will be added** and only important bugfixes will be committed.

-We expect to release a stable version of Showdown 2.0 somewhere around June 2018, but an alpha-version might be released a lot sooner. ***So, if you are as excited as we are, stay tuned for more information***.
+We expect to release an alpha version of Showdown 2.0 somewhere around ~~August 2018,~~ the fall of 2018. ***So, if you are as excited as we are, stay tuned for more information***.